d-morrison/IntroStatActivities/_book/12-A17-inference-1ofeach-simulation.md

 \vspace{0.3in}

-14. Create one simulation using the cards provided.
-Is your simulated statistic closer to the null value of zero than the difference in means calculated from the sample?
+14. Would you expect your simulated statistic to be closer to the null value of zero than the difference in means calculated from the sample?
 Explain why this makes sense.

 \vspace{0.8in}